 The concept of hybrid learning is rooted in the idea of providing innovative educational solutions through a combination of traditional classroom teaching and online activities for teachers and students outside the physical classroom and thus facilitates better access to learning.
 However, hybrid learning has been shown to have its advantages and disadvantages.
 In any case, in the uncertain times that COVID-19 pandemic brings, it becomes an integral part of the functioning of the educational system.
 Thus, it affects, directly or indirectly, the development of the process of professionalization of teachers.
 The set goals, the concept of work, the competencies that the teacher possesses as several factors determine his professional identity.
 When analyzing the process of its professionalization, it is necessary to consider different cultures and concepts important for initiating useful processes of adaptation to new challenges.
-Certainly, the hybrid concept of learning opens up new possibilities for achieving autonomy as one of the key aspects of the teaching professional development in order to follow all the changes and know how to successfully deal with new challenges, but also to get involved in action research to achieve these changes in practice.
+Certainly, the hybrid concept of learning opens up new possibilities for achieving autonomy as one of the key aspects of the teaching profession.
+That is why it is extremely important for teachers to invest in continuous professional development in order to follow all the changes and know how to successfully deal with new challenges, but also to get involved in action research to achieve these changes in practice.